flengyel/ansible_secrets/README.md

 #### GPG Encryption

 This component provides confidentiality for your application passwords.
 Each password is encrypted with GPG(AES-256 cipher) and the resulting file (e.g., `oracle_db_password.txt.gpg`) is stored in the**Runtime Secrets Directory**.
-A single, strong GPG passphrase is used to encrypt all three password files.
+A single, strong GPG passphrase is used to encrypt the password files.

 #### Ansible Vault